 So here’s a few of my retorts to some of the bits of feedback that I’ve seen in the press and on social media that I regard as overboard or plain rubbish.

 There were lots of comments about the price being exorbitant and for that money you would expect that you’d get water.
 Well, to be honest, the price wasn’t exorbitant.
 It was £26 (£24 if you’re an England Athletics club member, which I am).
 That’s less than half the cost of the Great North Run.
 It is one of the few large events in the UK that is run by a not-for-profit organisation and which gives all of its proceeds to charity.
 From that alone you can assume that the majority of the fees for venues, policing, medals, medics, and the like are perhaps being paid for by the corporate sponsors and that the entrance fee is a charity donation.
 So cut them a bit of slack, huh !
 They made a big mistake, yes.
 They tried to recover but couldn’t, and then in a fairly chaotic situation they had to make a decision.
-They elected to cancel the race, which is not a happy decision for the runners, but after an hour of people standing around they’ve got to make a decision and they decided to err on the side of safety, thereby making themselves look like incompetent idiots and potentially bringing a downfall to their own event.
+They elected to cancel the race, which is not a happy decision for the runners, but after an hour of people standing around they’ve got to make a decision and they decided to err on the side of safety, thereby making themselves look like incompetent idiots and precipitating the downfall of their own event.
 Not an easy decision to make.
-If the event folds next year Sheffield will be a worse place because of it.

 I understand that they did manage to get a barrier across the start which prevented a lot of the runners at the back of the pen from starting their run.
 In hindsight this was probably a good thing.
 Runners at the back of the field are more likely to need the water and less likely to get it.